Sink Or Swim

 A board that may have less volume but if the foil is well distributed, it will feel better in the water.
 So if the foil is right, it will paddle well onto waves, get a lot of speed, so you probably will not need as large a board as you think.

 So surfboard volume just isn’t everything, it’s part of the greater whole.
-So having dispelled some of the myths around surfboard volume go research and try a variety of boards and volumes to help find your sweet spot, but most importantly just keep surfing.
+Having dispelled some of the myths around surfboard volume go research and try a variety of boards and volumes to help find your sweet spot, but most importantly just keep surfing.

 Watch ‘Barrel Jesus’ Mr Craig Anderson talk you through his Haydenshapes quiver.